 Wow!
 A post on Monday the intended day!
 Fabulous!

-This past week, a few cute incidents occurred involving my niece and nephew.
+This past week, a couple of cute incidents occurred involving my niece and nephew.
 Aside from the Jedi training questions from a couple blogs ago (which were quite serious you know), others things made me laugh (or suppress laughs):

 Suddenly, my nephew turned to me and said, “Auntie, you can’t have a leprechaun for a boyfriend because they’re sneaky and they steal!”